 Franz Xaver Freiherr von Wulfen

 Franz Xaver von Wulfen was born in Belgrade, Serbia.
 His father, Christian Friedrich von Wulfen, was a high-ranking lieutenant in the Austrian Army.
-His mother, née Mariassy, was a Hungerian countess.
-Wulfen´s early education took place at the Jesuit Gymnasium in Košice, Slovakia.
+His mother, née Mariassy, was a Hungarian countess.
+Wulfen's early education took place at the Jesuit Gymnasium in Košice, Slovakia.
 In 1745, at the age of 17, he joined the Order of the Society of Jesus (Jesuit order) in Vienna.
 After the usual two noviciate years, he first completed his knowledge of Latin and Greek and then made philosophical studies, which he supplemented by further studies with great interest in mathematics and in the natural sciences.

 Hand-coloured wulfenite illustrations by Joseph Melling (1724-1764)

 Originally, the mineralogist and metallurgist Ignaz von Born (1742 – 1791) named the mineral wulfenite in 1772 as “plumbum spatosum flavo pellucidum, ex Annaberg, Austria”.
 In 1781, the botanist Nikolaus Joseph von Jacquin (1727-1817) called the same mineral “Minera plumbi spatosa Carinthica”.
-The mineral was renamed in “Kärnthnerischer Bleyspath” in 1781 and 1785 by Franz Xaver Wulfen himself and in 1845 described as “wulfenite”, by the mineralogist Wilhelm Karl von Haidinger (1795 – 1871) in honour of Franz Xavier von Wulfen´s monograph on the lead ores of Bleiberg, Carinthia, Austria.
+The mineral was renamed in “Kärnthnerischer Bleyspath” in 1781 and 1785 by Franz Xaver Wulfen himself and in 1845 described as “wulfenite” by the mineralogist Wilhelm Karl von Haidinger (1795 – 1871) in honour of Franz Xavier von Wulfen's monograph on the lead ores of Bleiberg, Carinthia, Austria.

 Wulfen himself built comprehensive reference collections of natural objects, which he found around Klagenfurt in Austria, including probably a modest collection of minerals, whose whereabouts are unknown.
 His observations were published in a series of well-illustrated works.
 One of his first books on minerals, the “Abhandlung vom kärnthnerischen Bleyspathe”, was published in 1785.
-The overall 46 wulfenite- and lead mineral paintings from the Bleiberg district depicted (including the 4 reprinted here), are finest hand-coloured mineral illustrations by Joseph Melling (1724-1764).
+The overall 46 wulfenite and lead mineral paintings from the Bleiberg district depicted (including the 4 reprinted here), are finest hand-coloured mineral illustrations by Joseph Melling (1724-1764).

 (Pictures: NHM Vienna, Alice Schumacher)

 The image depicts the type specimen of Wulfenia carinthiaca Jacq., collected for the first time by Wulfen in 1779 for whom it was named by Joseph Franz Edler von Jacquin (1766–1839).
-It is one out of 4 species of a small genus distributed in the SE Alps and mountain areas of the Balkan and Anatolia.
+It is one out of 4 species of a small genus distributed in the South-Eastern Alps and mountain areas of the Balkans and Anatolia.
 This plant belongs to the plantain family.
 It is endemic to the Gartnerkofel Mountain of the Carnic Alps at the Austro-Italian border.

 From his 22 year on, Wulfen devoted himself to botany.
-To find new specimens, he frequently hiked up the highest mountain of Austria, the Großglockner and was a pioneer in exploring the Austrian Alps.
+To find new specimens, he frequently hiked up the highest mountain of Austria, the Großglockner, and was a pioneer in exploring the Austrian Alps.